-Knight Capital Group Inc. (KCG), one of the largest U.S. market makers, told customers they could resume sending orders after resolving an electrical outage that shut down its equities trading yesterday.
+Knight Capital Group Inc. (KCG:US), one of the largest U.S. market makers, told customers they could resume sending orders after resolving an electrical outage that shut down its equities trading yesterday.

 A failure of backup power at its headquarters in Jersey City, New Jersey, drove the company to stop accepting new orders for stock trades yesterday amid a blackout following Hurricane Sandy.
 The issue has been fixed and systems are operating normally, according to a memo from Knight, which almost went bankrupt in August after a computer error flooded the market with unintended orders.
 The company is open for “all equities,” spokeswoman Kara Fitzsimmons said by e-mail.